Kafin Zaki Dam

 The Kafin Zaki Dam is a controversial project to build a reservoir on the Jama'are River (also called the Bunga River in its upper reaches) in Bauchi State in the Northeast of Nigeria.

 Proposed dam and reservoir

 The proposed dam would be of zoned earthfill construction and would be 11 kilometres-long.
 It would be designed with the potential to install a 15 MW hydroelectric plant.
-The reservoir would have a storage capacity of 2,700 million cubic meters, and would be the second largest in Nigeria after the Kainji Dam.
-It would irrigate 120,000 hectares of arable land on which cash crops could be grown.
+The reservoir would have a storage capacity of 2,700 million cubic metres, and would be the second largest in Nigeria after the Kainji Dam.
+It would irrigate 120,000 ha of arable land on which cash crops could be grown.
 Potentially the project would support production of one million tonnes of sugarcane annually and provide over one million jobs in industries related to agriculture.